 Please note this important timeline:

-- The Program Coordinator of the Vanderbilt program with which you desire to rotate must initiate a contract process at least 90 days before your desired start date.
+- The Program Coordinator of the VUMC program with which you desire to rotate must initiate a contract process at least 90 days before your desired start date.
 Therefore, you must communicate with her/him, as well as the Program Director, well before the desired rotation.
-(If your institution has a preferred format for such contracts, please send it to the Vanderbilt Program Coordinator for receipt at least 90 days in advance for negotiation and final signature.)
+(If your institution has a preferred format for such contracts and/or requires a PLA, please send it to the VUMC Program Coordinator for receipt at least 90 days in advance for negotiation and final signature.)

 - You must check in with the GME office in person on day one of your rotation.

-To allow a 90 day processing window, you must provide all of the following to the Program Coordinator of the Vanderbilt program at least 95 days in advance of the rotation start date:
+To allow a 90 day processing window, you must provide all of the following to the Program Coordinator of the VUMC program at least 95 days in advance of the rotation start date:

 - A reference letter from your Program Director stating whether you are in good standing in an accredited training program.